 Either way, whether you’re low-porosity or high-porosity, you’re likely to benefit from steaming.

 Regardless of which option you choose, if you’re going to purchase a steam or heat cap, be sure to check reviews first and save yourself loads of time and disappointment!

-Do you get professional heat or steam treatments or have you created any budget-friendly, at-home steam or heat treatments?
+Do you get professional heat or steam treatments, or have you created budget-friendly, at-home steam or heat treatments?